jsmilenium/vesti_laravel8/README.md

 ## Remember

-The configuration of the database must be the same on both sides .
+The configuration of the database

    ```sh
    # .env